A construction of derived equivalent pairs of symmetric algebras: Applications to symmetric algebras

 In looking for applications of our theorem we do not need to restrict our attention to categories of perfect complexes.
 In fact, Happel has shown that $K^-(\proj A)$ is equivalent to a full triangulated subcategory of the stable category of the repetitive algebra of $A$, which is also equivalent to the stable category of $\mathbb{Z}$-graded modules over the trivial extension $T(A) = A \oplus DA$, where $A$ is in degree $0$ and $DA$ is in degree $1$ \cite{TCRTA}.
 Thus the category of perfect complexes can be viewed as a triangulated subcategory of this stable category.
 This suggests that it may be interesting to apply Theorem 4.1 to stable categories of $\mathbb{Z}$-graded modules over (nice) self-injective algebras more generally.
 In such contexts the $\mathbb{Z}$-grading will often guarantee existence of the necessary approximations as well as the finite-dimensionality of the endomorphism rings in the orbit category: for instance, it suffices to know that for any graded modules $X, Y$ we have $X$ and $\Omega^i Y$ concentrated in disjoint degrees for all $|i|$ sufficiently large.

 On the other hand, if we wish to apply Theorem 4.1 to the (ungraded) stable category $\stmod A$ of a self-injective algebra $A$, the necessary approximations in the orbit category may fail to exist.
 Even if they do exist, the endomorphism rings in the orbit category will have the form $\oplus_{i \in \mathbb{Z}}\stHom_A(\Omega^iX,X)$, and will most likely not be finite-dimensional.
-However, if we assume that $M$ is $\Omega$-periodic, then there is no problem obtaining a left $\add(M)$-approximation of any $X$ in the orbit category of $\stmod A$.
+However, if we assume that $M$ is $\Omega$-periodic, then there is no problem obtaining a left $\gen{M}$-approximation of any $X$ in $\stmod A$.
 Then we can still apply Theorem 4.1(2) starting with $M$ and any $A$-module $X$.
-The endomorphism ring $\Lambda' = \stEnd_A(M \oplus X)$ will be weakly symmetric provided the Serre functor $\tau \Omega^{-1} \cong \nu \Omega$ fixes each indecomposable summand of $M \oplus X$.
+The endomorphism ring $\Lambda' = \stEnd_A(M' \oplus X)$, for $M' \in \gen{M}$, will be weakly symmetric provided the Serre functor $\tau \Omega^{-1} \cong \nu \Omega$ fixes each indecomposable summand of $M \oplus X$ (since the Serre functor is a triangulated functor, it follows that it also fixes any object in $\gen{M}$).
 We now summarize these observations in a corollary.